Wyatt Wingfoot

 Wyatt Wingfoot is a fictional supporting character appearing in American comic books published by Marvel Comics.

 While having no superpowers, he has spent much time in the company of the Fantastic Four due to his friendship with Human Torch, and his relationship with occasional Fantastic Four member She-Hulk.
 A Native American of the fictional Keewazi tribe, Wingfoot is an excellent athlete, marksman, hand-to-hand fighter, tracker and animal trainer, and has been of timely help in numerous potentially devastating situations.

 Publication history

 Wyatt Wingfoot first appeared in Fantastic Four #50 (May 1966) and was created by Stan Lee and Jack Kirby.
-The character was inspired by Olympic athlete Jim Thorpe (1887-1953), who was a member of the Sac and Fox Nation.
+The character was inspired by Olympic athlete Jim Thorpe (1887–1953), who was a member of the Sac and Fox Nation.

 Fictional character biography

-Wyatt, son of "Big Will" Wingfoot — "the greatest Olympic decathlon star this country ever had!", was born on the fictional Keewazi Indian reservation in Oklahoma.
+Wyatt, son of Olympic decathlon star Will Wingfoot, was born on the fictional Keewazi Indian reservation in Oklahoma.
 He left to attend college at the equally fictional Metro College in New York City.
-There, Wingfoot became roommates and friends with Johnny Storm.
-Wyatt has occasional adventures with Storm and the other members of the Fantastic Four.
-He accompanied the Fantastic Four to Wakanda, first met the Black Panther, and helped him and the Fantastic Four against Klaw.
-Wingfoot also assisted in tracking down a "threat" to frightened citizens, which turned out to be the lost canine of the Inhumans, the teleporting Lockjaw.
-With the Human Torch, he went on a quest to rescue the Inhumans from the "Negative Zone" barrier; he also encountered Prester John.
-Some time later, alongside the Fantastic Four and the Keewazi tribe, he battled the Tomazooma robot.
-Wyatt eventually completed his degree and graduated from college to return to the reservation as a teacher.
+There, Wyatt becomes roommates and friends with Johnny Storm.
+Wyatt has occasional adventures with Johnny and the other members of the Fantastic Four.
+Wyatt eventually completes his college degree and graduates, returning to his reservation to become a teacher.

-Before returning to his tribe, alongside the Fantastic Four he battled the Miracle Man.
-Alongside the Fantastic Four and Agatha Harkness, he battled Annihilus.
-Alongside the Human Torch, Wyatt encountered the Hulk and battled Blastaar.
-Alongside the Fantastic Four, Wyatt battled Doctor Doom.
-With his tribe, Wyatt was then ensorcelled by the Miracle Man, but was rescued by the Thing and the original Ghost Rider.
-With his tribe, Wyatt was possessed by the demon Dryminestes, but was restored to normal by the Human Torch and Daimon Hellstrom.
-Wyatt later helped the Human Torch battle Texas Twister.
-Alongside the Thing, Ka-Zar, and American Eagle, Wyatt battled Klaw.